TIMELINE-Canada's TMX Group in play

 well as clearing and settlement services.

 Dec.
-1 - Maple tells an OSC public hearing that it could
+1 - Maple tells a public hearing held by the Ontario

 2012